crewsycrews/laravel-vue-docker-env/README.md

  - `make docker-env`
  - Check the `SERVER_NAME` and `API_SERVER_NAME` urls provided earlier in .env file with your browser.

 You can find possible commands inside `makefile`.
-Just run `make` inside project folder
+Just run `make` inside project's directory

 ## Frequently used commands: